fragcolor-xyz/shards/README.md

 #### Reach platforms

-Shards is available in all major platforms: OS X, Windows, Mac, and browser. (android, iOS)
+Shards is available in all major platforms: OS X, Windows, Mac, browser, Android, and iOS.

 #### Reach problems